Lazerbeak12345/pixelmanipulator/README.md

 #### version

 This is a string indicating the version of the library.
-Formatting info can be found in [CONTRIBUTING.md](CONTRIBUTING.md).
+Follows [semver](https://semver.org).

 #### licence